 How to Combine Jungle Scout API Endpoints

-Users often use API endpoints separately, but their true potential is unlocked when combining multiple endpoints.
+Users often use Jungle Scout API endpoints separately, but their true potential is unlocked when combining multiple endpoints.
 This approach allows for deeper insights and data analysis on a larger scale.

-Consider that some endpoints, like historical search volume, share of voice, and sales estimates, require specific inputs.
+Consider that some endpoints require specific inputs, like historical search volume, share of voice, and sales estimates.
 To effectively use these, you need a starting point.
-An effective strategy is first to use endpoints that provide a range of results.
+An effective strategy is to first use endpoints that provide a range of results.
 These results can then serve as inputs for the more specialized endpoints.

-For example, you're researching which "tables" related keyword had the highest search volume in the past 12 months.
-You already have the keyword "tables," but the historical search volume endpoint only processes one keyword at a time and provides data for 12 months.
-To enhance your research, you can use the "keyword_by_keyword" endpoint.
+For example, let's say you're researching which "tables" related keyword had the highest search volume in the past 12 months.
+You already have the keyword "tables," but the historical search volume endpoint only processes one keyword at a time and provides data for a 12-month period.
+To enhance your research, you can use the keyword_by_keyword endpoint.
 Input "tables" here to receive related keywords.
 Then, feed these keywords individually into the historical search volume endpoint to determine which has the highest search volume over the last year.
 Here is a quick example below.

-The key is creatively combining different endpoints to formulate comprehensive solutions for your data queries.
+The key is to creatively combine different endpoints to formulate comprehensive solutions for your data queries.

 Was this article helpful?